 Don't Forget These Spots When You Put on Your Sunscreen This Summer

-You may get a painful sunburn—or something worse—if you overlook these places
+You may get a painful sunburn—or something worse—if you forget to apply sunscreen to these important places

-If you're planning to have fun in the sun this summer, don't forget these areas when you put on sunscreen:
+If you're planning to have fun in the sun this summer, always protect your skin and don't forget these critical areas when you apply your sunscreen:

 - Eyelids and the Space Between the Eyes

-Certain types of skin cancers often develop in the areas around the eyes.
-If you don't want to run the risk of getting sunblock lotion in your eyes, make sure to wear a hat and sunglasses with lenses that block UV rays.
+Certain types of skin cancer develops in the areas around the eyes.
+If you don't want to run the risk of getting sunscreen in your eyes, make sure to wear a hat with a brim and sunglasses with lenses that block UV rays.

-It can be easy to forget the chest and the sides and front of the neck when you're putting on sunscreen.
+It can be easy to forget the sides and front of the neck when you're putting on sunscreen.
 Make sure you remember these spots!